Guggenheim Museum Berlin

 Twentieth Century Sculptors.

-In addition, each year, the Deutsche Guggenheim commissions one or more new works by top contemporary artists, which premiere in Berlin in exhibitions staged in conjunction with the creative practitioner and Guggenheim Museum curators.
 Over the past decade, many of these creative works have been exhibited in New York and Bilbao and have been acquired by the Guggenheim Foundation’s permanent collection.
-Participating artists in the series have included younger as well as established artists from various countries,working in a variety of fine art, from painting and photography to monumental sculpture, video art and differing installations.
-They include: Jeff Koons, Bill Viola, Hiroshi Sugimoto, James Rosenquist, John Baldessari, Hanne Darboven, William Kentridge, Gerhard Richter, Andreas Slominski, Phoebe Washburn, Lawrence Weiner, Jeff Wall, and Rachel Whiteread.
+Participating artists in the series have included younger as well as established artists from various countries, working in a variety of media, from painting and photography to monumental sculpture, video art and installations.
+They include: Jeff Koons, Bill Viola, Hiroshi Sugimoto, James Rosenquist, John Baldessari, Hanne Darboven, William Kentridge, Gerhard Richter, Andreas Slominski, Phoebe Washburn, Lawrence Weiner, the photographer Jeff Wall, and Rachel Whiteread.

 By underwriting works by these exceptional artists, the Deutsche Guggenheim Museum acts as both patron and promoter of contemporary art, and a catalyst for individual creativity.
 In the process, the Guggenheim Foundation both strengthens its commitments to established artists, and develops new ones with the stars of tomorrow's contemporary art movements.